learnersubha/static-website/Readme.md

 			"Action": "s3:GetObject",
 			"Resource": "arn:aws:s3:::S3 bucket name/*"
 		}

 	]
 }
    -----> click on save chjange
    --> again click on your bucket --> properties --> static website hosting --> you get a website endpoint --> copy that and check on your browser.

+   Step-5 : **Now its time to setup Route53**
+     === -----> For setup route53 you must need a domain.
+          --> Go to route53 and open it.
+Now if you buy domain from aws route53 you got hosted zone other wise if you buy a domain from hostinger or godaddy you need to create a hosted zone. --> click on hosted zone in the above left side of your screen --> click on create hosted zone and give your domain name and keep type public hosted zone and click on create hosted zone.
+   Step-6 : **Create Route53 record**
+     --> Make sure your S3 bucket name and your domain name is same. because S3 Static Website Hosting Directly Uses the Bucket Name as the Website Endpoint.
+If bucket name does not match with the domain it would not work directly with static website hosting, At that time you need CloudFront whick can point to any bucket.
+     ---> Record Name: You can use www or you can keep it blank Record type: A Routes traffic to an IPv4 address and some aws resources Alias : Yes
+          Route traffic to : alias to S3 website endpoint Region : Choose your region
+          alias target : 	s3-website-eu-west-1.amazonaws.com
+	  Routing policy : Simple
+          Evaluate target health : No

+   Now create the record and go to any browser and check with your domain.